All About The Show Dog

 You are a breeder or owner handler.
 You have a breed that is handled mostly by Professionals.
 You want to beat them!
 Great, me too!

 Let’s begin by saying that I have owner-handled Akita’s, Shiba Inu’s, Toy Fox Terriers, Chihuahua’s, and French Bulldogs, and I’ve groomed and/or presented many other breeds for handlers and show friends.
 Each breed has subtle differences on how they should be shown, and large differences in how they are groomed.

-Over the last thirty years, I’ve been blessed by close friendships with top professional handlers and breeder-owner-handlers who shared their knowledge with me.
+Over the last thirty years, I’ve been blessed by close friendships with top ii Pro Handlers and breeder-owner-handlers who shared their knowledge with me.
 One thing I’ve learned and honestly believe is that owner handlers need to WAKE UP.
 Every year it gets harder for us to win but the fact is, the sport cannot afford to lose us.
 We are the backbone of purebred dogs and without owner-handlers, well, dog shows would be a farce.
 (Then who would make points for everyone else?)

 I have never wanted to be a Professional Handler.
 Most likely because I’ve seen the other side, having hired a Pro Handler for various reasons.
 When a Professional Handler does not win with our dog, most owners think “Shoot, I can take the dog in and loose!”

 Well, I want you to be able to take your dog in and win!
 So first let’s take a look at what the Professional does in promoting your dog.

 This is just the tip of an iceberg!
 The main thing I think we all need to remember is that this is a sport.
 We do this because we love it.
 We love our dogs, the competition.
 The world is not going to end tomorrow because we did not win today.